AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * There is a unique appearance for the Velvet Room loading screens.
 * You are no longer forced to execute Arsene during the fusion tutorial if you have already captured other personas.
 * There are quite a few new personas that have been added.
-* Some personas have had their arcanas changed.
+* Some personas have had their arcanas changed, and there are now a couple of new arcanas.

 ### Confidants